+91-9414307023

 III.
 The Alchemy of Faith: Where Science and Spirituality Collide

 Mercury Retrograde?
 Not This Time: While Westerners fear the worst during the transit of Mercury retrograde, the very participants in the Kumbh cherish the hard transits with opposite sentiments.
-Rather, Saturn’s excruciatingly harsh aspects in our daily life are considered here to be a “cosmic exfoliation”: a tough peeler to scrub karmic debts raw.
+Saturn’s harsh aspects in daily life act here as “cosmic exfoliation,” a tough peeler that scrubs karmic debts raw.

 4. Beyond Religion: The Kumbh as a Mirror of Modernity